Eggless Pumpkin Pie In Ramekins (Gluten Free)

 Sure, Thanksgiving is about family get togethers, but the thing is not everyone has a huge family.

-That’s why I wrote my Thanksgiving Dinner For Two post so you can still cook a traditional dinner at a much smaller scale.
+That’s why I wrote about Thanksgiving Dinner For Two so you can still cook a traditional dinner at a much smaller scale.

 Or perhaps travel plans didn’t work out this year and not everybody will be eating holiday dinner together.